filipowm/BooGi/content/editing/rich_content/custom_components.md

 ## Image Card

-Link card can be used to distinguish a link and make it stand out from the text.
+Image card can be used to distinguish an image and its description.

 **Syntax**